In this article, investors and analysts will learn how to read and analyze any 10-K annual report, in a time-efficient and productive manner.

 The company that I will use as an example for this article is Advanced Micro Devices (AMD):

-AMD is a multinational semiconductor company with operating segments in the computing and graphics; and enterprise, and embedded and semi-custom.
-AMD is widely known for its computer processors and graphics cards.
+AMD is a multinational semiconductor company.
+The company is widely known for its computer processors and graphics cards.

 To find the annual reports of any publicly traded company, simply search the company name along with "investor relations" into Google and there should be an investor relations page for the company you're looking at.